 You might worry about total carbohydrate numbers when deciding what to eat.
 But that isn’t the most important number to consider.

 To determine whether or not jicama fits into your ketogenic diet, you have to take a look at the net carb count per serving.

 It’s true when they say “not all carbs are created equal.”
 Net carbs are considered non-impact carbs, meaning they have little to no impact on your insulin levels.

 You can figure out net carbs by subtracting the fiber count from the total carb count.

-The low carb content of jicama (plus all its health benefits) means you can indulge in this vibrant veggie on keto.
-That’s why it’s part of our keto-approved low carb vegetables list.
+The low-carb content of jicama (plus all its health benefits) means you can indulge in this vibrant veggie on keto.
+That’s why it’s part of the keto-approved low-carb vegetables list.